T. J. Pempel

-T. J. Pempel (Ph.D., Columbia) is Jack M. Forcey Professor of Political Science at the University of California, Berkeley and has been a visiting professor at Yonsei University in Seoul, Korea and the National Graduate Institute for Policy Studies in Tokyo.
-He joined the faculty in July 2001 and was also the director of the Institute of East Asian Studies from January 2002 until 2007.
-He held the Il Han New Chair in Asian Studies from 2001-2007.
+T. J. Pempel (Ph.D., Columbia) is Jack M. Forcey Professor of Political Science (emeritus) at the University of California, Berkeley.
+He joined the UC Berkeley faculty in July 2001 and was also the director of the Institute of East Asian Studies from January 2002 until 2007.
+He held the Il Han New Chair in Asian Studies from 2001 to 2007.
+He retired in 2022.

+Early life and education

-Pempel was born on December 15, 1942 in Valley Stream, New York.
+Pempel was born on December 15, 1942, in Valley Stream, New York.
 He attended Catholic grammar school and high school, graduating magna cum laude in 1960 from Saint Agnes Cathedral High School in Rockville Centre, New York.
 He enlisted immediately in the U.S. Marine Corps where he served for four years.
 Upon his honorable discharge in 1964 as a corporal he entered Columbia University graduating cum laude with honors in Government in 1966.

 He continued at Columbia and received his M.A. in 1968 and his Ph.D. in Political Science and East Asian Studies in 1972.
 During this time he was active in the anti-Vietnam War movement as a member of Vets for Peace and a founder of Vietnam Veterans Against the War.
 He also ran a district office for Eugene McCarthy's Presidential campaign in 1968.